Tk-brainCodes/Tk-brainCodes/README.md

 ## About Me

 I am a front-end engineer who loves working closely with both engineers and designers to create exceptional products that meet specific needs.
-With a profound curiosity and passion for continuous learning, I embrace emerging technologies and seek challenges in the front-end landscape.
+With a profound curiosity and passion for continuous learning, I embrace emerging technologies and seek challenges in the software landscape.

 ## Skills